No place for hate crime in Richmond upon Thames

 This National Hate Crime Awareness Week (9-16 October 2021), the Council, local police and partners are calling for everybody to play their part in reporting hate crime to help make Richmond upon Thames a safe place for everyone.

 Hate crime are crimes that are targeted at a person because of hostility or prejudice towards that person's perceived:

 - Gender identity

 Hate crimes can be committed against a person or property.
 If you are targeted because of who you are, or who they think you are, it is a hate crime.
 The crime does not have to include physical violence – hate crime can be verbal or online.

-Richmond Council is working closely with the police and Stop Hate UK to reduce incidents of hate crime in the borough.
-Reporting hate crime is essential so that no one suffers in silence.
+Richmond Council works with the police and Stop Hate UK to reduce incidents of hate crime in the borough.
+Reporting hate crime is essential in making sure no one suffers in silence.
 You can report a hate crime or incident in the following ways:

-- Report it via the Met Police website
+- Report it online via the Met Police website

 - Stop Hate UK offers a 24-hour telephone number for people wanting to report hate crime.
-Call 0800 138 1625 or go visit Stop Hate UK
+They also offer support and advice to those affected by hate crime and discrimination.
+Call 0800 138 1625 or visit Stop Hate UK website

 - For a confidential 24-hour helpline for young people under 18, call 0808 801 0576 or text 07717 989 025 or visit Call Hate Out